 A Year 10 maths teacher mixed simultaneous equations, quadratics, and inequalities.
 Learners found these weekly problem sets tough.
 After six weeks, they beat another class in topics and combined problems.
 This retrieval difficulty strengthened their understanding, as found by (Bjork & Bjork, 1992).

-How to Explain This to Students
+How to Explain This to Learners

 Learners often have wrong ideas about memory and learning.
 This leads to poor revision, like rereading notes (Bjork & Bjork, 2011).
 Explain storage and retrieval to learners.
 This metacognitive instruction changes how they study.